BladeRunnerJS/brjs-site/docs/use/getting_started.md

 </div>
 ```

-Towards the bottom of the template you will see that the text of the third `p` element will get the value of the View Model's `buttonClickMessage` property (`data-bind="text:buttonClickMessage"`)  and that the `buttonClick` View Model function will be called when the `button` is clicked (`data-bind="click:buttonClicked"`).
+You will see that the text `<p data-bind="text:buttonClickMessage"></p>` will get the value of the View Model's `buttonClickMessage` property (`data-bind="text:buttonClickMessage"`)  and that the `buttonClick` View Model function will be called when the `button` is clicked (`data-bind="click:buttonClicked"`).
+The `@{brjstodo.todo.input.hello.world}` causes the text to be loaded from internationalization files.
+We'll ignore internationalization for the purposes of this guide but you can read more [here](http://localhost:4000/docs/use/internationalization/).

 ### Run the Blade in a Workbench